why Peabody Energy Corporation [BTU] is a Good Choice for Investors After New Price Target of $28.40

-Peabody Energy Corporation [NYSE: BTU] loss -2.34% on the last trading session, reaching $22.53 price per share at the time.
-The company report on August 29, 2022 that PIC AU HOLDINGS LLC AND PIC AU HOLDINGS CORPORATION, WHOLLY‐OWNED SUBSIDIARIES OF PEABODY, ANNOUNCE EXPIRATION AND FINAL RESULTS OF OFFER TO PURCHASE UP TO $27.204 MILLION IN AGGREGATE PRINCIPAL AMOUNT OF THEIR 10.000% SENIOR SECURED NOTES DUE 2024.
+Peabody Energy Corporation [NYSE: BTU] gained 3.06% or 0.63 points to close at $21.23 with a heavy trading volume of 5289554 shares.
+The company report on September 19, 2022 that PIC AU HOLDINGS LLC AND PIC AU HOLDINGS CORPORATION, WHOLLY‐OWNED SUBSIDIARIES OF PEABODY, ANNOUNCE REPURCHASE OF $20.4 MILLION OF TERM LOAN DEBT, AND OFFER TO PURCHASE ANY AND ALL OUTSTANDING 10.000% SENIOR SECURED NOTES DUE 2024.

 Sponsored

-Wholly‐owned subsidiaries of Peabody (NYSE: BTU), PIC AU Holdings LLC, a Delaware limited liability company (the “Main Issuer”), and PIC AU Holdings Corporation, a Delaware corporation (together with the Main Issuer, the “Co‐Issuers”), today announced the expiration and final results of their previously announced offer to purchase (the “Offer”) for cash up to $27.204 million (the “Excess Cash Flow Amount”) in aggregate principal amount of their 10.000% Senior Secured Notes due 2024 (the “Notes”) at a purchase price equal to 103.91% of the principal amount of the Notes to be repurchased, plus accrued and unpaid interest as set forth in the Indenture (as defined below), to, but excluding, the settlement date, on the terms and subject to the conditions set forth in the Offer to Purchase, dated July 29, 2022 (the “Offer to Purchase”).
-The Offer was made to satisfy the requirements of the Indenture.
-The Excess Cash Flow Amount for the Offer represents the pro rata portion of the Excess Cash Flow (as defined in the Indenture) to be applied to an offer to purchase the Notes pursuant to the Indenture, with the remainder applied to a concurrent debt repurchase offer of Priority Lien Debt (as defined in the Indenture) under the Credit Agreement, dated as of January 29, 2021, among the Co-Issuers, as co-borrowers, the lenders party thereto from time to time and Wilmington Trust, National Association (as successor to JPMorgan Chase Bank, N.A.), as administrative agent.
+Wholly‐owned subsidiaries of Peabody (NYSE: BTU), PIC AU Holdings LLC, a Delaware limited liability company (the “Main Issuer”), and PIC AU Holdings Corporation, a Delaware corporation (together with the Main Issuer, the “Co‐Issuers”), today announced that the Co-Issuers successfully completed the repurchase of approximately $20.4 million aggregate principal amount of the Co-Issuers’ 10.000% Senior Secured Term Loan due 2024 (the “Term Loan”) at a weighted average purchase price of 105.91% of par, in accordance with the Credit Agreement, dated January 29, 2021, among the Co-Issuers, as co-borrowers, the lenders party thereto from time to time and Wilmington Trust, National Association (as successor to JPMorgan Chase Bank, N.A.), as administrative agent, which governs the Term Loan.

-The Offer expired at 5:00 p.m., New York City time, on August 29, 2022 (the “Expiration Time”).
-As of the Expiration Time, $18.214 million in aggregate principal amount of the Notes had been validly tendered and not validly withdrawn prior to the Expiration Time.
+The Co-Issuers also announced today an offer to purchase (the “Offer”) for cash any and all of the $81,550,000 outstanding principal amount of their 10.000% Senior Secured Notes due 2024 (the “Notes”), at a purchase price equal to 105.91% of the principal amount of the Notes repurchased in the Offer, plus accrued and unpaid interest, if any, to, but excluding, the settlement date for the Offer, on the terms and subject to the conditions set forth in the Co-Issuer’s Offer to Purchase, dated September 19, 2022 (the “Offer to Purchase”).
+The Notes are governed by an indenture, dated January 29, 2021, by and among the Co-Issuers, Wilmington Trust, National Association, as trustee, and Peabody (on a limited basis, to the extent of its obligations specifically set forth in the Indenture) (as amended and restated by the First Supplemental Indenture dated February 3, 2021, and as further amended, supplemented, restated or otherwise modified to the date hereof, the “Indenture”).

-Peabody Energy Corporation represents 144.00 million in outstanding shares, while the company has a total market value of $3.28 billion with the latest information.
-BTU stock price has been found in the range of $22.50 to $23.95.
+It opened the trading session at $19.91, the shares rose to $21.27 and dropped to $19.78, the range by which the price of stock traded the whole day.
+The daily chart for BTU points out that the company has recorded -2.97% loss over the past six months.
+However, it is still -147.44% lower than its most recent low trading price.

-If compared to the average trading volume of 5.74M shares, BTU reached a trading volume of 4834715 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.72M shares, BTU reached to a volume of 5289554 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Peabody Energy Corporation [BTU]: